phmullins/awesome-macos-commandline/readme.md

 *Various tools to aid in programming.*

-- Check out Awesome Coding/Programming for macOS for a full list of programming languages and Utilities.
+- [datasette](https://docs.datasette.io/en/stable/) - An open source multi-tool for exploring and publishing data.

 ### Searching